kaby76/Antlr4BuildTasks/Readme.md

 to search PATH for an executable, or DOWNLOAD to download and use the `<JavaDownloadDirectory>`.
 * `<AllowAntlr4cs>` -- Allow both `<PackageReference>` to Antlr4.Runtime and Antlr4.Runtime.Standard.
 (NB, you will need to handle aliasing of one package.
 See https://github.com/kaby76/Antlr4BuildTasks/issues/32)
 * `<JavaDownloadDirectory>` -- Full path of directory for downloaded JRE compressed and uncompressed files.
+* `<AntlrToolJarDownloadDir>` -- Full path of the directory for download and use Antlr4 tool jar.
+If not set the default value is `$USERPROFILE/.m2/` and `$HOME/.m2/` to Windows and Linux respectively.
 * `<Log>` -- Adds'-Xlog' to Antlr4 Tool call, which turns on logging.
 * `<LongMessages>` -- Add '-long-messages' to Antlr4 Tool call, which turns on long messages.